 Syros | Cyclades Treasure

-Arrive in Piraeus this morning, where you disembark after breakfast.
-Transfer to the Athens airport and board your return flight home, or join our optional extension, featuring the incomparable jewels of Northern Greece.
+Arrive in Piraeus and disembark ‘Le Bougainville’ after breakfast.
+Transfer to the Athens airport and board your return flight home, or join our Treasures of Northern Greece extension to visit Meteora.